Filled with melted mozzarella cheese and Italian seasoning, it’s so easy to make homemade stuffed pizza crust, you won’t get it delivered again!

 Add as much pizza sauce as you want to that pizza base.

-or until crust is lightly browned and cheese is bubbly.
+Or until crust is golden brown and cheese is bubbly.

 Enjoy your homemade stuffed pizza crust with your favorite toppings!